MPC of Uncertain Nonlinear Systems with Meta-Learning for Fast Adaptation of Neural Predictive Models

 with $\omega_{0}^*$ being the parameters initialized for the NSSMs.

 It is evident from Fig.~\ref{fig:loss_compare_infer} that meta-learning expedites the training of NSSMs by using data from similar systems.
-Moreover, Fig.~\ref{fig:control} shows the tracking performance of different algorithms.
-Here, we aim to track a circle (centered at the origin with radius $2$) by running MPC on the NSSMs trained for $0$, $100$, and $3000$ steps, respectively.
-From the first column of the figure, we conclude that after the meta-training phase, both \textbf{iMAML} and \textbf{MAML} produce good aggregated models that can capture dynamics of the target system to a certain extent.
-The performance is further improved after the adaptation steps using target data $\mD_{\text{target}}$.
-However, since \textbf{supervised learning} does not benefit from the similar systems, it performs poorly compared with using meta-learning.

-Another observation from comparing \textbf{iMAML} and \textbf{MAML} in Fig.~\ref{fig:loss_compare_infer} and Fig.~\ref{fig:control} is that \textbf{iMAML} tends to exhibit faster convergence and better tracking performance, especially in the initial stages of meta-inference.
-The enhancement is particularly striking when comparing iMAML and MAML tracking after 10 and 100 steps.
+The results reveal that \textbf{iMAML} tends to exhibit faster convergence and better tracking performance, especially in the initial stages of meta-inference.
+The enhancement is particularly striking when comparing iMAML and MAML tracking.
 This is because that \textbf{iMAML} exhibits superior performance with lower loss during the meta-training phase, as evidenced by Fig.~\ref{fig:loss_compare}.
 Consequently, it starts with better initial parameters, facilitating more effective adaptation to the target system.